gvwilson/sdxjs/CONTRIBUTING.md

 ## Building

 This material uses [Ivy][ivy] with some custom extensions.
-You'll need a recent version of Python, available on your path as `python`.
-Install ivy and the other dependencies with
+You'll need Python 3.9 or higher on your path as `python`.
+Install Ivy and the other dependencies
+with:

 ```shell
 pip install -r requirements.txt
 ```

 Run `make` in the `en` or `es` directory to get a list of available commands.
 If you are just writing or editing locally, you can use `make serve`.

 Some of these rely on scripts in the `./bin/` directory.